 LED: Never.
-The way that LEDs work means that they always switch cleanly on or off.
+The way that LED light bulbs work means that they always switch cleanly on or off.
 If they flicker, there’s a problem with the circuits inside.

 Don’t they give a rather harsh light?

-LED: Less reputable manufacturers will cut corners with their LEDs and often this will affect the colour of light they give out.
-Good quality LEDs give out light in either a fresh Cool White or Daylight colour or much more commonly, a cosy Warm White colour – and they give a better representation of colour than CFLs.
+LED: Less reputable manufacturers will cut corners with their LED light bulbs and often this will affect the colour of light they give out.
+Good quality LED light bulbs give out light in either a fresh Cool White or Daylight colour or much more commonly, a cosy Warm White colour – and they give a better representation of colour than CFL light bulbs.

 Do they take time to “warm-up”?

 CFL: The latest compact fluorescent lamps “warm-up” very much faster than older designs, typically reaching 95% of their full light output in under a minute.

 LED: None at all.
 LED light bulbs are instantly at full brightness.

 They are always too long and stick out above my lampshade!

 CFL: Again, with the latest designs, this need not happen.
 Many compact fluorescents are now so small that they are virtually the same size, or even smaller, than ordinary light bulbs.
 If the light bulb is visible, you can choose from one of the designs that use a decorative outer light bulb to cover the fluorescent tubes.

 LED: LED technology is much more compact than CFL and the light bulbs nearly always identical in shape and size.